Palestinian Authority blames Gaza for deficit mess

 Critics of Hamas say it is at fault for the emergency for relying so heavily on cheap, illicit fuel, rather than working with the PA to secure alternative supplies.

-The PA says it pays more than $50 million (31.4 million pounds) a month to an Israeli energy company that feeds power into Gaza, but Hamas refuses to hand over money from electricity bills.
+The PA says it pays more than $50 million a month to an Israeli energy company that feeds power into Gaza, but Hamas refuses to hand over money from electricity bills.

 "We have repeatedly asked Hamas to transfer the money they collect so that we can continue to provide them with fuel.
 But nothing gets sent," said Omar Kittaneh, the head of the PA Power Authority.